opis-colibri/core/README.md

-Opis Colibri Core
+Opis Colibri
 =================

-This is the core library of the Opis Colibri framework
+This is the Opis Colibri framework